pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_window.rst

     |                                             | :index:`xplm_WindowVR`                                                                      |
     +---------------------------------------------+---------------------------------------------------------------------------------------------+

-.. py:function:: setWindowTitle(windowID, title)
+.. py:function:: setWindowTitle(windowID, title) -> None

  Sets the name for a window.

  :param windowID: Window to modify
- :type windowID: :data:`XPLMWindowID`
+ :type windowID: :class:`XPLMWindowID`
  :param title: New window title
  :type title: str
- :return: None

  This only applies to windows that opted-in to styling as an X-Plane 11 floating window (i.e., with styling mode :data:`xplm_WindowDecorationRoundRectangle`) when they